mieko/sr-captcha/silk-road-2.md

 We want to remove the character we just extracted, so that the next time we run Marching Squares on it, we'll get the next character.
-Or generate a new set of coordinates that'd point to the next "object".
+Or generate a new set of coordinates that'd point to the next "object", which is non-trivial if you have a strict concept of "next".

 This gets quite complicated outside of a graphics library.
 Besides, per-pixel bitmap operations are slow *(really slow)* in Ruby.
 Let's find something simpler.